ryanmrestivo/windows-tools-portable/WSCC-Windows-System-Control-Center/Apps/NirSoft Utilities/SimpleCodeGenerator_readme.txt

 "c:\temp\qrcode1.png" 10
 SimpleCodeGenerator.exe /Save "WIFI:T:WPA;S:MyWifi;P:WifiPass1234;;"
 "c:\temp\qrcode2.gif"

+/SaveFromFile <QR Code Filename> <Image Filename> {Image Scaling}
+This command generates the QR Code for the string stored in the specified filename, and then exports it to the specified image filename (.png , .gif , .jpg , .tiff, or .bmp file).
+SimpleCodeGenerator can read files with the following character encoding:
+ANSI/ASCII, UTF-8 With BOM, UTF-16 With BOM.
+{Image Scaling} is an optional parameter that specifies the number of pixels to create in the image file for every pixel in the QR Code.
+For
+example: if you specify "10" - for every pixel in the QR Code, you will get 10x10 pixels in the image file.
+If you don't specify the {Image Scaling} value, the default scaling is 5.

+Examples:
+SimpleCodeGenerator.exe /SaveFromFile "c:\temp\qrcode1.txt"
+"c:\temp\qrcode1.png" 10
+SimpleCodeGenerator.exe /ErrorCorrection 2 /MinVersion 10 /MaxVersion 40
+/SaveFromFile "c:\temp\qrcode1.txt" "c:\temp\qrcode1.png" 10

 /Clipboard <QR Code String> {Image Scaling}
 This command generates the QR Code for the specified string, and then put